google/gxui/README.md

 Dependencies
 ---

+### Linux:

+In order to build GXUI on linux, you will need the following packages installed:

+    sudo apt-get install libxi-dev libxcursor-dev libxrandr-dev libxinerama-dev

+### Common:

 After setting up ```GOPATH``` (see [Go documentation](https://golang.org/doc/code.html)), you will first need to fetch the required dependencies:

     go get code.google.com/p/freetype-go/freetype